 This is Polar’s single Bluetooth Low Energy HR sensor that can perform independently without a mobile device – almost like a wearable but short of a display.

-I was initially skeptical and confounded which segment of the market the OH1 sensor is catering to.
+I was initially confounded which segment of the market the OH1 sensor is catering to.
 But after a month’s worth of use, I have a better idea now.
-Naturally, the Polar OH1 is targeted at those who wishes to ditch the chest strap HR monitor but lack an accurate enough reason to do so, pun intended.
+Naturally, the Polar OH1 is targeted at those who wish to ditch the chest strap HR monitor but lack an accurate enough reason to do so, pun intended.
 And at those who wish to track their workouts without having to bring along their mobile devices, think Polar H10 but without the chest straps.

 POLAR OH1 LOOK AND FEEL